 - analysing the location of an error including the geographic location of the involved network component (UE; front-haul component; core node);

-- activation of application-related countermeasures.6.23.2 Requirements
+- activation of application-related countermeasures.

+This section provides requirements for both functionality and service exposure.
+In addition, the service exposure requirements on QoS monitoring in 22.101 [6], clause 29.2 apply.

+6.23.2 Requirements

 The 5G system shall provide a mechanism for supporting real-time E2E QoS monitoring within a system.